frslabs/forus-ios/README.md

   - forus.field1 = true / false (Boolean) ***(Optional)***

-    - If we need time to show on face image as watermark we need to pass true boolean.
+    - If we need to display the time on face image as watermark we need to pass true boolean.

     - If not needed need to pass false.